 Artists who sell original work will (in a sense) always be competing with the seemingly inexhaustible print market.
-Luckily for us, discriminating collectors appreciate the unique surfaces that signify a work is an original.
+Luckily for us, discriminating collectors appreciate the unique surfaces that signify that a painting is an original.

-The following paragraphs explain my three-step process for adding unbelievable texture to any acrylic painting.
+The following paragraphs explain my three-step technique for adding unbelievable, thickly painted texture to any acrylic painting.
 There’s only one secret—the texture comes first.

 Creating the texture

 After drawing out a basic sketch of flowers on my canvas, I mixed together equal amounts of acrylic heavy gel and acrylic modeling paste.
 Then, following the lines I’d drawn, I sculpted the petals, flower centers, and leaves with a small palette knife.

 After drying for about two hours, my textured flowers were ready to paint.

 I like to paint quickly and use really vivid acrylic paint colors for my poppies, such as Cadmium Yellow Deep, Cadmium Orange, and Naphthol Red, with deeper tones of Bordeaux Red and Violet for the shadowed areas.

 Working fast isn’t a problem because the texture allows me to correct any errors easily in the last step.
 I don’t usually find that a lot of detail is necessary, but simply let the texture (and vivid colors) do the work.

 Once the paint was completely dry again, it was time to glaze.